Frank Johnson (basketball, born 1958)

-Playing career
+Early days

-In high school, he played basketball for the Lake Weir Hurricanes.
+Johnson played high school basketball for the Lake Weir Hurricanes.
 During his junior year in 1974–1975, he was a star for the 33–0 Hurricanes team that won Marion County's first state championship.

+College career

-He played collegiately for Wake Forest University, becoming an All-American selection in 1980–81.
+Johnson played collegiately for Wake Forest University, becoming an All-American selection in 1980–81.
 He was inducted into the school's hall of fame in 1998.

+Professional career

 Johnson was selected in the first round of the 1981 NBA draft with the 11th pick by the Washington Bullets.
 He played point guard in the NBA for the Bullets (1981–1988), the Houston Rockets (1988–89) (he signed as a free agent with the New Jersey Nets, but they traded him to the Rockets before he played in any games for them).
-He also played for the Phoenix Suns (1992–94) where his main role was to relieve star Kevin Johnson.
+He also played for the Phoenix Suns (1992–94) where his main role was to relieve star Kevin Johnson (no relation).
 He was selected from the Rockets by the Orlando Magic in the 1989 expansion draft, but was waived before the 1989–90 season started.
 He played 650 games in the NBA (regular season and playoffs), with regular season career averages of 8.3 PPG and 4.2 APG in 21.6 minutes.

+International career

 He played professionally in Italy for Ranger Varese (1989–91, played in the finals of the Italian Championship in 1990) and Marr Rimini (Serie A2, 1991).